-&lt;sup>1 See Southern Resident Orca Task Force Final Report, November 2018, at p.
+1 See Southern Resident Orca Task Force Final Report, November 2018, at p.
 48.

-Additional alternatives to the special condition for the TDG standard during the spill season in the Snake and Columbia rivers are being considered.
+Additional alternatives to the special condition for the TDG standard during the spring spill season in the Snake and Columbia rivers were considered.
 These alternatives include:

-- 1) No action, - 2) Removal of the 115% forebay criterion while maintaining the 120% tailrace criterion, - 3) Removal of the 115% forebay criterion and moving to a 125% tailrace criterion.
+- 1) No action. - 2) Removal of the 115% forebay criterion while maintaining the 120% tailrace criterion. - 3) Removal of the 115% forebay criterion and moving to a 125% tailrace criterion.